-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1239 Gordon/Atkins Amended June 23, 2016 Senate Committee on Appropriations, 2-year bill Existing Law: Existing law requires, until January 1, 2024, a person who purchases a new tire to pay a California tire fee of \$1.75 per tire, for deposit in the California Tire Recycling Management Fund, for expenditure by CalRecycle to fund the waste tire purposes, including to pay for the costs associated with a waste tire and used tire hauler program and manifest system, as provided.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1239 Gordon/Atkins Amended August 16, 2016 Senate Floor, 2-year bill Existing Law: Existing law requires, until January 1, 2024, a person who purchases a new tire to pay a California tire fee of \$1.75 per tire, for deposit in the California Tire Recycling Management Fund, for expenditure by CalRecycle to fund the waste tire purposes, including to pay for the costs associated with a waste tire and used tire hauler program and manifest system, as provided.
 After January 1, 2024, existing law reduces the tire fee to \$0.75 per tire.
 Until June 30, 2019, the Rubberized Pavement Market Development Act provides for the award of grants to certain public agency projects that use rubberized asphalt concrete.
 Proposed Law: This bill would require, until January 1, 2024, a waste tire generator that is a retail seller of new tires to end user purchasers to pay a California tire regulatory fee and to remit that fee to the state on a quarterly schedule for deposit in a separate account in the California Tire Recycling Management Fund.
-The bill would authorize a retail seller to retain 11/2% of the California tire regulatory fee as reimbursement for any costs associated with the administration and remittance of the fee.
-The fee would be established by CalRecycle sufficient enough to generate revenues not to exceed \$1.00 per new tire sold.
-The fee would also be subject to evaluation at a public forum.
-The bill, commencing July 1, 2018, and until January 1, 2024, would require the CalRecycle to annually allocate \$20,000,000 in tire revenues, for purposes of the waste program, to the tire recycling incentive program.
-The bill would require 75 % of all tires in the State to be source reduced or recycled by 2020. this bill as amended May 5, AB 1419 Eggman Amended June 23, 2016 Senate Committee on Appropriations, 2-year bill Existing Law: Existing law prohibits the management of hazardous waste, except in accordance with the hazardous waste laws.
+The fee would be established and adjusted by CalRecycle not to exceed \$1.00 per new tire sold but shall first be reviewed at a public hearing.
+The bill would require 75 % of all tires in the State to be source reduced or recycled by 2020. opposition sent to Senate Committee on Appropriations on July 28, 2016, for this bill as amended June 23, 2016.
+AB 1419 Eggman Amended June 23, 2016 Senate Floor, 2-year bill Existing Law: Existing law prohibits the management of hazardous waste, except in accordance with the hazardous waste laws.
 Existing law requires the Department of Toxic Substances Control to regulate the management and disposal of hazardous waste.
 Under existing regulations, the department classifies a waste as hazardous waste if the waste exceeds certain total threshold limitation concentrations, which are established by the department for various substances, including barium.
-Proposed Law: This bill, except as specified, would provide that used, broken cathode ray tube (CRT) panel glass and processed CRT panel glass that exceeds the total threshold limit concentration only for barium is not a waste and is not subject to regulation by the Department of Toxic Substances and Control if that panel glass meets certain requirements.
-The bill would provide that used, broken CRT panel glass and processed CRT panel glass and processed CRT panel glass meets certain requirements.
-The bill would provide that used, broken CRT panel glass and processed CRT panel glass and processed CRT panel glass and processed CRT panel glass meets certain requirements.
+Proposed Law: This bill, except as specified, would provide that used broken cathode ray tube (CRT) panel glass and processed CRT panel glass that exceeds the total threshold limit concentration only for barium is not a waste and is not subject to regulation by the Department of Toxic Substances and Control if that panel glass meets certain requirements.
 The bill would provide that used, broken CRT panel glass and processed CRT panel glass that is recycled is not subject to the department's regulations on the export of materials.